Red Orchestra (espionage): The Trepper Group

 During the 1930s, Trepper had worked to create a large pool of informal intelligence sources, through contacts with the French Communist Party.
 In 1936, Trepper became the technical director of Soviet Red Army Intelligence in Western Europe.
 He was responsible for recruiting agents and creating espionage networks.
 During early 1938, he was sent to Brussels to establish commercial cover for a spy network in France and the Low Countries.
 In the autumn of 1938, Trepper approached a Jewish businessman and former Comintern agent Léon Grossvogel, whom he had known in Palestine.
 Grossvogel ran a small business called Le Roi du Caoutchouc or The Raincoat King on behalf of its owners.
-Trepper had a plan to use money that had been provided to him, to create a business that would be the export division of The Raincoat King.
+Trepper had a plan to use money that had been provided to him to create a business that would be the export division of The Raincoat King.
 The new business was given an unidiomatic name of Foreign Excellent Raincoat Company.
 Trepper's plan was to wait until the company gained market share, and then when it was of sufficient size, infiltrate it with communist personal in positions such as shareholders, business managers and department heads.
 On 6 March 1939, Trepper, now using the alias Adam Mikler, a wealthy Canadian businessman, moved, with his wife, to Brussels to make it his new base.

 In March 1939, Trepper was joined by GRU agent Mikhail Makarov posing as Carlos Alamo, who was to provide expertise in forged documentation e.g. preparation of Kennkartes.
 However, Grossvogel had recruited Abraham Rajchmann, a criminal forger, to the group and thenceforth Makarov became a radio operator.

-In July 1939, Trepper was joined in Brussels by GRU agent Anatoly Gurevich posing as the wealthy Uruguayan Vincente Sierra Gurevich has already completed his first operation by meeting Schulze-Boysen in order to reestablish him as an intelligence source and to arrange courier service.
+In July 1939, Trepper was joined in Brussels by GRU agent Anatoly Gurevich posing as the wealthy Uruguayan Vincente Sierra.
+Gurevich had already completed his first operation by meeting Schulze-Boysen in order to reestablish him as an intelligence source and to arrange courier service.
 Gurevich's original remit was to learn the operation of the raincoat company and establish a new store in Copenhagen.